 Apple TV 2 and Apple TV 3 both come with Netflix pre-installed, but if you have an Apple TV 4 or Apple TV 4K, you’ll have to download Netflix from the Apple Store to get started.

-Netflix looks even better on an iPad, since it’s optimized to use the extra space afforded by the larger screen.
-The iTunes app has a four-out-of-five star rating, but most of the negative reviews don’t have much to say about the actual app – they’re just complaints about how the content library changes when you cross a Netflix region.
+Netflix looks even better on an iPad since it’s optimized to use the extra space afforded by the larger screen.
+The iTunes app has a 4/5 star rating, but most of the negative reviews don’t have much to say about the actual app – they’re mainly complaints about how the content library changes between Netflix regions.

 Netflix has partnered with a wide variety of smart TV makers, including Hisense, LG, Panasonic, Philips, Samsung, Sony and Toshiba.
 Smart TVs that are a part of Netflix’s “Netflix Recommended TV” program come equipped with a Netflix button on their remotes and Netflix preinstalled.

-Even though Netflix is very easy to use, certain problems can arise from time to time.
+Even though Netflix is very easy to use, problems can obviously arise now and then.
 Service outages are increasingly rare these days, but they still happen from time to time.
-Sometimes for various reasons Netflix apps glitch out and need to be reinstalled or tweaked.
+There may be occasions when Netflix apps glitch out and need to be reinstalled or tweaked.

 When these types of situations arise, the fastest way to get help is through Netflix’s support site: help.netflix.com.
-That site will connect to you knowledge base articles that can help you resolve your issue and you can also search for error codes there.
-If you can’t reach a solution on your own, you can get in touch with Netflix’s 24/7 help desk via chat.
+The site will connect you with knowledge base articles that will hopefully help you resolve your issue.
+You can also search for error codes there.
+If you can’t find a solution on your own, you can get in touch with Netflix’s 24/7 online chat help desk.

 Canceling Netflix is a simple and painless process.
 All you have to do is log into your Netflix account, select Account and then click the big grey Cancel Netflix button.
 After you verify that you want to cancel, you can continue using the service until the next billing period arrives.
 At that point, you’ll lose access to Netflix.
 You don’t have to complete any surveys or make a phone call to quit.

 There’s no way to get a refund after you cancel your Netflix subscription.
-You can access your account until the next billing period, after which you have ten months to reactivate.
-If you wait any longer to restart your subscription, Netflix will delete all your account data.
+You can access your account until the next billing period, after which you have 10 months to reactivate it.
+If you wait any longer to restart your subscription, Netflix will delete all of your account data.

 The fact that Netflix is changing may actually be one of the biggest reasons to remain a subscriber.
 Netflix has always been a fascinating company to watch and it’s showing no signs of falling into complacency.
 It’ll be interesting to see what the service comes up with next.

-A DVD mail-order service seemed like a risky venture back in 1999, but Netflix made a killing with it – and helped put brick-and-mortar rental shops out of business in the process.
-A few years later, Netflix launched its own streaming service at a time when streaming technology was just beginning to become viable.
-Then, Netflix shook up the TV and movie industry by producing its own titles, many of which turned out to be wildly popular – and becoming the first streaming service to win an Emmy, with the critically acclaimed House of Cards.
+A DVD mail-order service seemed like a risky venture back in 1999, but Netflix made a killing with it – although it had a hand in putting brick-and-mortar rental shops out of business in the process.
+A few years later, Netflix launched the first commercially successful streaming service at a time when the technology was just becoming viable.
+It then shook up the TV and movie industry by producing its own titles – many of which turned out to be wildly popular – and becoming the first streaming service to win an Emmy, with the critically acclaimed House of Cards.

-Today, Netflix is that it’s providing opportunities for international cultural cross-pollination that just weren’t possible before.
-Movie makers and TV show producers from across the world can gain a chance to tell their stories to a mass audience.
-That alone is a tremendous reason to stay tuned, even though many other interesting streaming projects from other companies have emerged.
+Today, Netflix is providing opportunities for international content producers that have never been available before.
+Filmmakers and TV show producers from across the world have a chance to tell their stories to a global audience, and that alone is a tremendous reason to stay tuned, even in light of the plethora of streaming options out there.